alejo4373/backend-development-bootcamp/session_1.md

 ##### JOIN

 Joins allow us to join two or more tables to retrieve information all at once.
-For example we can select the business with id and 1 along with the user that is associated to it by the foreign key `user_admin_id`
+For example we can select the business with id 1 along with the user that is associated to it by the foreign key `user_admin_id`

 The structure is as follows: